r-c-s/Auth/README.md

 mvn clean test-compile failsafe:integration-test -Dapp.properties=APP_PROPERTIES_FILE
 </pre>

 Node: An admin must exist in the DB with username "testAdmin" and password "password."
-Create the user using the API so that the service can encrypt the password correctly, then manually set the user's authority to 1 in the DB.
+Register the user using the REST API (see below) so that the service can encrypt the password correctly, then manually set the user's authority to 1 (corresponding to Admin) in the DB.

 ##### Run application